Queen Of Thorns

 “I lose my balance and stumble over small stones, neatly arranged by history on my so-called wanderer’s path – where I fall ambiguously in love with the microscopic moments of beauty and balance in the textures and colours that enfold and caress my incarnate being.”
 Karoo pilgrimage

-This exhibition of photos of textures in the Karoo landscape, is an exploration, of a forever changing awareness of emphatic interconnectedness.
+This exhibition of photos of textures in the Karoo landscape explores a forever-changing awareness of emphatic interconnectedness.

 Is not a place or space